 For deaths occurring on or after June 30, 2012, working family farms and some related agricultural commodities are exempt from the Pennsylvania inheritance tax.

 What Expenses Can Be Deducted From the Value of a Pennsylvania Estate?

-Note: State Laws are always subject to change at any time, usually through the enactment of new legislation, but sometimes through higher court decisions and other means.
-You should contact a Pennsylvania Estate Planning Attorney or Tax Attorney, or conduct your own legal research to verify the State Law(s) you are researching.
+Note: State Laws are subject to change at any time, usually through enacting new legislation but sometimes through higher court decisions and other means.
+You should contact a Pennsylvania Estate Planning Attorney or Tax Attorney or conduct your own legal research to verify the State Law(s) you are researching.